dimanikulin/dimanikulin/WhatILearnedAsProductManager.md

 Finally, author identified stakeholders and created a table with their roles, concerns, and views, and created a questionnaire to clarify user needs.

 # Tags
-User persona, Value proposition, Business model canvas, Product vision, Requirements, Stakeholders, Competitor analysis
+Design-Thinking, User persona, Value proposition, Business model canvas, Product vision, Requirements, Stakeholders, Competitor analysis

 # Content